Office of Human Resources

 A. The University provides you with the opportunity to supplement the retirement income that can be provided by the Direct Contribution with retirement income that can be provided by your making Voluntary Contributions.

 To make Voluntary Contributions, you must enter into an agreement with the University to reduce your salary by the amount of your contributions.
 You may change or stop the percentage or dollar amount that you elect for your Voluntary Contributions anytime during the year.
 You may also select Auto Save, which is an enrollment feature that’s designed to make it easier and more convenient than ever to set aside additional money for retirement.
-The Auto Save feature automatically increases your Voluntary Contributions once each year by 1% on the first pay date following July 16th.
+The Auto Save feature enables you to automatically increase your tax-deferred voluntary contributions.

 You may make your Voluntary Contributions in one of the two ways listed below or a combination of both:

 1) Pre-Tax 403(b): Tax-deferred Voluntary Contributions are deducted from your gross wages before amounts are taken out for income taxes and deductions.
 This reduces your taxable income by the amount of your Voluntary Contributions, which means you pay less in income taxes.
 However, Voluntary Contributions are subject to Social Security and Medicare taxes.

 Making Voluntary Contributions to the University’s Retirement Program on a pre-tax basis gives you a tax break now, by lowering your current taxable income.
 You don’t pay taxes on your contributions and any earnings until you take the money out, typically in retirement.